 London Police arrest 17-year-old hacker suspected of Uber and GTA 6 breaches

-The City of London Police on Friday revealed that it has arrested a 17-year-old from Oxfordshire on suspicion of hacking.
-The department said the arrest was made as part of an investigation in partnership with the U.K. National Crime Agency’s cybercrime unit.
-No further details about the nature of the investigation were disclosed, although it’s suspected that the law enforcement action may have something to do with the recent string of high-profile hacks aimed at Uber and Rockstar Games.
-Both the intrusions are alleged to have been committed by the same threat actor, who goes by the name Tea Pot (aka teapotuberhacker).
-Uber, for its part, has pinned the breach on an attacker (or attackers) that it believes is associated with the LAPSUS$ extortion gang, two of whom are facing fraud charges.
-According to cybersecurity company Flashpoint, the real world identity of the hacker behind the two incidents is said to have been outed on an online illicit forum.
+Police in London Police have announced the arrest of a 17-year-old as part of an investigation in partnership with the U.K. National Crime Agency’s cybercrime unit.
+Although no further details about the investigation were mentioned, suspicions run high that the arrest may be related to a recent string of high-profile hacks aimed at Uber and Rockstar Games, both of which are alleged to have been committed by the same threat actor, known as Tea Pot (aka teapotuberhacker).
+Uber, believes the attacker is associated with the LAPSUS$ extortion gang, two of whom are facing fraud charges.

 Microsoft SQL servers hacked in TargetCompany ransomware attacks